phpMv/ubiquity/docs/confproject.rst

 Apache
 ^^^^^^
 The framework ships with an **.htaccess** file that is used to allow URLs without index.php.
 If you use Apache to serve your Micro application, be sure to enable the **mod_rewrite** module.

-If the .htaccess file that ships with Laravel does not work with your Apache installation, try this one:
 ::
 	AddDefaultCharset UTF-8
 	<IfModule mod_rewrite.c>